 This study is not without limitations.
 Due to lack of financial support for this project, two independent professional translators were not used to translate the original WISQOL to the F-WISQOL.
 Instead, two medical students with native level written and spoken French and English languages translated the original WISQOL to F-WISQOL.
-While the translation process deviated from the currently accepted guidelines, the advantage of using health care professionals for the translation process include their understanding of medical jargon in both French and English.
+While the translation process deviated from the currently accepted guidelines, the advantage of using healthcare professionals for the translation process includes their understanding of medical jargon in both French and English.
 Thus, the final revised version of the F-WISQOL presented in this article represents a comprehensible and user-friendly questionnaire.
-For logistical reasons, follow-up questionnaires could not be sent out to patients, which made impossible a test-retest reliability analysis.
+For logistical reasons, followup questionnaires could not be sent out to patients, which made a test-retest reliability analysis impossible.
 Convergent reliability was also not assessed because our methodology did not include the completion of a separate questionnaire evaluating general health domains.
-Nevertheless, in the present study, the French version of the original WISQOL was developed and validated in two tertiary care university hospitals in Canada.
+Nevertheless, in the present study, the F-WISQOL was developed and validated in two tertiary care university hospitals in Canada.